What’s New in 2026

 - When the termination violates public policy.

 Termination can violate public policy when a legal violation substantially endangers public health or safety.
-In January 2022, new legislation broadened the scope of public policy violations to include situations where an employer’s policy or practice led the employee to reasonably believe a violation of law had occurred.
+Legislation introduced in January 2022 broadened the scope of public policy violations to include situations where an employer’s policy or practice led the employee to reasonably believe a violation of law had occurred.

 Non-solicitation agreements are allowed in New York.
 However, they’re often subject to challenge if they prevent an employee from practicing their trade or specialty.